PrestaShop/prestashop.github.io/news/_posts/releases/2018-02-28-prestashop-1-7-3-0-available.md

 ### Addons Connect + tips

 In this new version, the Addons Connect module now installed by default.
-It is a very important tool because keeping you Addons account connected helps keeping all your shop's modules up-to-date.
+It is a very important tool because keeping you Addons account connected helps to keep all your shop's modules up-to-date.
 In addition, this module displays a weekly tip at the top left side of your back office dashboard.
 Your business is constantly evolving, and PrestaShop evolves alongside you!

 ![173 Tips & Updates](/assets/images/2018/02/173_Tips_Updates.png)

 ### Shipping delivery times

-In order to be compliant with European laws, merchants now need to display the estimated delivery date of an item in the Product page.
+In order to be compliant with European laws, merchants now need to display the estimated delivery date of an item on the Product page.
 You can either configure a default value for all products your shop, or a separate value for each product.
 In addition, you can specify a different estimated delivery time when a product is in stock and when it's out-of-stock with allowed backorders, as well as a custom availability label.

 ### Low stock alerts

-You can now make PrestaShop send you alerts when a product is low on stock.
+You can now make PrestaShop send you alerts when a product is low in stock.
 You can configure the low stock threshold as well as toggling the notification either globally in the Product Settings section or per product.

 … which brings us to the next step!
 In the Stock Overview page, products with a quantity under the low stock level are now highlighted.
 A new quick filter has been added too, which allows you to quickly see products that low on stock by placing them at the top of the list.